Skip to content

 Jason Stolz CLTC, CRPC

 What are the best fixed annuities?
-For most people, the “best” fixed annuity is not a single product, but the one that fits their time horizon, risk tolerance, and income needs.
-At Diversified Insurance Brokers, we work as an independent, fiduciary insurance agency licensed in all 50 states, helping clients compare fixed annuities from many top-rated companies rather than pushing a single carrier.
+For most people, the “best” fixed annuity is not a single product or a single carrier—it’s the contract that fits your time horizon, your need for liquidity, your comfort with surrender schedules, and whether your goal is guaranteed growth, future income, or both.
+At Diversified Insurance Brokers, we work as an independent, fiduciary insurance agency licensed in all 50 states.
+That matters because it lets you compare fixed annuities across many top-rated companies rather than being steered toward just one carrier’s offering.

 What Is a Fixed Annuity and How Does It Work?